Azure/bicep-registry-modules/avm/res/elastic-san/elastic-san/README.md

 ### Parameter: `volumeGroups.privateEndpoints`

 Configuration details for private endpoints.
 For security reasons, it is recommended to use private endpoints whenever possible.
-Private endpoints are not currently supported for Elastic SANs using zone-redundant storage (ZRS).

 - Required: No
 - Type: array